AmanSinghh345/AmanSinghh345/README.md

 - 👋 Hi, I’m @AmanSinghh345
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on Forentend Devlopment
+- 💞️ I’m looking to collaborate on Frontend Devlopment
 - 📫 How to reach me 349aman349@gmail.com
 <!---
 AmanSinghh345/AmanSinghh345 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.